2swap/swaptube/README.md

 Things that do NOT happen during smoketesting:
 - No video or audio is encoded or rendered
 - Since nothing is rendered, occasional frames are not drawn to stdout
-- Video width, height, and framerate are ignored entirely
+- Video width, height, and framerate are ignored entirely except insofar as they affect State equations and DataObject modifications.

+You can run `./go.sh MyProjectName 640 360 -s`, using the -s flag to indicate "smoketest only".
+Using this flag merely skips the full render after the smoketest.

 In addition to smoketesting, there is an additional exposed boolean variable `FOR_REAL` which can be toggled to true or false in the project file, effectively enabling smoketest mode for sections of a true render.
 This allows you to, say, work on the last section of a video without having to re-render the beginning each time.